bisolajongbo/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Bisola Jongbo 🤓, a data analyst with a passion for turning data into actionable insights.
+I'm Bisola Jongbo 🤓, a data analyst with a passion of turning data into actionable insights.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## SKILLS